farouk15160/CanMQTT-Bridge/README.md

 ## Overview

-Translater-code-new is a robust Go application designed to serve as a **bidirectional bridge** between **CAN (Controller Area Network)** buses and **MQTT (Message Queuing Telemetry Transport)** protocols.
+CanMQTT-Bridge is a robust Go application designed to serve as a **bidirectional bridge** between **CAN (Controller Area Network)** buses and **MQTT (Message Queuing Telemetry Transport)** protocols.
 It facilitates seamless communication by converting CAN frames into MQTT messages and vice-versa, all governed by a flexible JSON-based configuration file.
 Additionally, it offers a comprehensive MQTT interface for dynamic configuration adjustments and real-time status monitoring, making it an ideal solution for integrating CAN-based systems into modern IoT environments.

 ---